-A couple months ago I was feeling like I was in a massive dinner rut.
-Every Sunday consisted of a boring whole roasted chicken on the grill with two boring side vegetables.
+A couple of years ago I was feeling like I was in a massive dinner rut.
+Every Sunday consisted of Instant Pot chicken wings, chicken breasts, or whole roasted chicken on the grill with sides of asparagus or seasonal vegetables.

 There’s nothing wrong per se, with grilled chicken and vegetables, but I was ready for something else.
 It didn’t have to be some crazy spectacular meal.
 It just had to be different.